fscelliott/docsdonewell/_posts/2019-04-04-my-first-useful-sql-queries.md

 I asked a DB engineer to correct my query; what he sent me was constructed a little differently BUT he had the same discrepancies.

 We concluded together that this was because a patient could have MULTIPLE modalities -- duh, of course.
-At this point, I was wondering what our data needs were, and I suggested perhaps bucketing patients by the modality of their primary study, and ignoring other modalities (but, I thought this might be tough since checking for a primary study involves checking CTP codes..)
+At this point, I was wondering what our data needs were, and I suggested perhaps bucketing patients by the modality of their primary study, and ignoring other modalities (but, I thought this might be tough since checking for a primary study involves checking CTP codes.)
-However, my boss seemed to be satisfied instead with a query that showed all total patients (not doublecounted) combined with a report of modality frequency (ie how many patients have more than 1 modality, and what modality combos they have.
+However, my boss seemed to be satisfied instead with a query that showed all total patients (not double counted) combined with a report of modality frequency (i.e., how many patients have more than 1 modality, and what modality combos they have).

 #### SQL features I learned about from writing this query: